BoYanZh/Joint-Teapot/README.md

 Create a pair of webhooks on gitea and mm for all student groups on gitea, and configure them so that updates on gitea will be pushed to the mm channel.
 Optionally specify a prefix to ignore all repos whose names do not start with it.

-Example: `python3 -m joint_teapot create-webhooks-for-mm p1` will fetch all repos whose names start with `"p1"` and create two-way webhooks for these repos.
-All repos should already have same-name mm channels.
+Example: `python3 -m joint_teapot create-webhooks-for-mm p1 -git-suffix` will fetch all repos whose names start with `"p1"` and create two-way webhooks for these repos and channels of the same name but with a "-git" suffix.
+All repos should already have mm channels following the requirement.
 If not, use `create-channels-on-mm` to create them.

 ### `get-no-collaborator-repos`